KumaTea/pi-rhel/README.md

 By the time you read this, Oracle Linux has just released OL9 for the Pi too, but `convert2rhel` has not.
 Maybe we should wait for a few more days, and approach in a similar way.

+---

+## Updates

+### Update 01

+> 2022-07-10

+I just found that [Rocky Linux](https://rockylinux.org), another RHEL alternative powered by the community, also [provides images for Raspberry Pi](https://rockylinux.org/alternative-images).

+If you prefer communities over commercials (e.g. Oracle), don't hesitate to switch to that.
+The general approaches should be the same.